- Morris Graves Museum of Art

 Every year, we spend hundreds of hours every year bringing the arts into schools and providing programs within the museum that reach over 15,000 Humboldt County children annually.
 (And that number keeps growing!)

-We have been the State-Local Partner for the California Arts Council, and run the Morris Graves Museum of Art in a historic Carnegie building which wwas slated for demolition in the late 1990s, until a Humboldt Arts Council campaign raised enough funds to restore the building and create a community arts space inside.
+We are the State-Local Partner for the California Arts Council, and run the Morris Graves Museum of Art in a historic Carnegie building which was slated for demolition in the late 1990s, until a Humboldt Arts Council campaign raised enough funds to restore the building and create a community arts space inside.

 To become a member of the Humboldt Arts Council, or to donate to the Humboldt Arts Council and your community art museum, please click here!
 We are grateful for our community support and truly could not do this work without the generous members of our community.